How To Build a Sauna

 Insulation

 Insulate the interior walls with R-11 and outside walls with R-19 fiberglass insulation.
 Purchase insulation with the correct width based on your stud spacing, either 16-inch or 24-inch.
+Make sure to wear a mask and or gloves because the insulation can get onto your skin and lungs.
+Proper insulation is going to determine whether or not your sauna stays hot or not.

 Vapor Barrier